 IT'S TIME FOR A LOOK AT SOME OF THE ARTS EVENTS CURRENTLY HAPPENING IN OUR COMMUNITY:

-The Guam Council on the Arts and Humanities Agency presents the “Soroptomist International Guam Women’s Art Show” through March 31.
-Admission is free.
-The CAHA gallery is located on the 1st floor of the Terlaje Professional Building, 194 Herman Cortez Avenue in Agana.
-Gallery hours are 8AM to 5 PM Monday through Friday.
+CAHA's February exhibit will feature art work by Maria Fitzpatrick and Viktoria Sayrs.
+The March show, "Mes Chamorro" will feature art work dealing with Pre-War Guam.The CAHA art gallery is located on the 1st floor of the Terlaje Professional Building, 194 Herman Cortez Avenue in Hagatna.
+Gallery hours are 8:00 AM to 5:00 PM Monday through Friday and admission is free.
 You can phone CAHA at 300-1204-8.

 The Guam Territorial Band is sponsoring the Guam Percussion Scholarship Fund which is open to drummers and percussionists under 24 years of age.
 The Scholarship is designed to help support private lessons, special projects, or full-time enrollment at an accredited music institution.
 For more information contact the Guam Territorial Band at: firstname.lastname@example.org.

 The Sunday Inarajan Public Market sells arts, crafts, local produce, and gives tours of the Flores Old Store and History Center from 7:00 to 11:00 AM.
 Call 828-8040 for more information.